Lynching of the Ruggles brothers: Lynching

 A trial was set for July 28, 1892.
-On July 24, a group of masked men entered the jail and took the brothers out of their cell.
-They were hanged together from a derrick.
+On July 24, an armed mob of masked men (approximately 40-75 men) stormed the jail, blew open the safe that held the jail keys, dragged the brothers out of their cell, John Ruggles offered to reveal the stolen loot's location if the mob would spare his brother Charles but the mob refused and hanged them from a derrick at the corner of Shasta street.
 No one was ever prosecuted for the lynching.